google-research/skai/docs/assessment_instructions.md

 `<dataset name>` is a name you assign to the dataset to identify it.

-`<examples pattern>` is the file pattern matching the TFRecord containing unlabeled examples generated in the previous step.
-It should look something like `gs://$BUCKET/test_run/examples/unlabeled/unlabeled-*.tfrecord`.
+`<examples pattern>` is the file pattern matching the TFRecord containing *large* unlabeled examples generated in the previous step.
+It should look something like `gs://$BUCKET/test_run/examples/unlabeled-large/unlabeled-*.tfrecord`.

 `<images dir>` is a temporary directory to write labeling images to.
 This can be set to any Google Cloud Storage path.
 For example, `gs://$BUCKET/test_run/examples/labeling_images`.
 After the command is finished, you can see the images generated for labeling in this directory.

 `<labeler-emails>` is a comma-delimited list of the emails of people who will be labeling example images.
-They must be Google email accounts, such as GMail or
-GSuite email accounts.
+They must be Google email accounts, such as GMail or GSuite email accounts.

 An example labeling task will also be created in Vertex AI, and instructions for